Type D Spacetimes and the Weyl Double Copy: The Weyl double copy

-Indeed, this scalar $\breve S$ satisfies the wave equation on the same background spacetime with curvature $C_{ABCD}$.
-These statements for type D spacetimes extend to pp-waves, a type N class of spacetimes representing exact waves \cite{Dietz361}.
+This scalar satisfies an equation $\square \breve S \propto [\chi]^{-3}$ on the same background spacetime with curvature $C_{ABCD}$.
+As we will see, these statements for type D spacetimes have natural analogues for pp-waves, a type N class of spacetimes representing exact waves \cite{Dietz361}.

-To connect this more directly to the standard double copy, and to fully specify our Weyl double copy eq.~\eqref{eq:Wdoublecopy}, we point out that it is in fact possible in general to demand that \eqref{eq:Wdoublecopy} is valid with the fields on the right-hand-side, $ f_{AB}$ and $ S$, living on a flat background.\footnote{Of course, it may be instructive to consider the double copy on a curved background as in \cite{Bahjat-Abbas:2017htu,Carrillo-Gonzalez:2017iyj}.
+To connect this more directly to the standard double copy, and to fully specify our Weyl double copy eq.~\eqref{eq:Wdoublecopy}, we point out that it is in fact possible in general to demand that \eqref{eq:Wdoublecopy} is valid with the fields on the right-hand-side, $ f_{AB}$ and $ S$, solving the Maxwell and wave equations of motion on a flat background, respectively.\footnote{Of course, it may be instructive to consider the double copy on a curved background as in \cite{Bahjat-Abbas:2017htu,Carrillo-Gonzalez:2017iyj}.
 This is not the intent of our work.} These flat-spacetime fields are easily obtained from the curved-spacetime fields using (double-)Kerr-Schild coordinates, as we shall show explicitly for general type D spacetimes.
-Relation \eqref{eq:Wdoublecopy} is then guaranteed to hold.
+The relation \eqref{eq:Wdoublecopy} is then guaranteed to hold.
 In other words, given any type D spacetime (and any pp-wave), we can construct a gauge field and a scalar satisfying flat-spacetime equations of motion uniquely up to constant factors, and -- crucially -- satisfying the Weyl double copy.

 There are extensions of the Killing spinor structure to higher-dimensional spacetimes; see e.g. \cite{Frolov:2017kze,Mason:2010zzc}.